About the CCXP Certification

 The CCXP program provides a means for individuals to obtain professional recognition of their high levels of knowledge of the customer experience discipline.
 Until the CXPA established this accreditation, there was no industry-wide, standardized avenue for CX practitioners to demonstrate their expertise and accomplishments, and no formal credentials that showcased an individual’s standing in the industry.
 As a non-profit, independent association, the CXPA is well positioned to establish the CCXP as a recognized and admired professional credential.

-- Voice of the Customer, Customer Insight, and Understanding
+- Customer Insights and Understanding

 - Customer Experience Strategy